capturethemoon/capitalia/README.md

 Less than $0 has a red font color.

 **End goal:**
-To not lose money (to not lose more than the initial amount of money that you started with).
+To not lose more than the initial amount of money that you started with.

 **Programming Languages:**
 HTML, CSS, JavaScript, Python